-Mac users can directly launch their app from the Xcode project.
+Mac users can directly launch their apps from the Xcode project.
 What gives Safari an edge over other free iPhone emulators is the ability to test web apps by accessing Safari within Xcode.

 Pricing plans: Free

-TestFlight’s extensive documentation is a plus point for this iOS emulator for PC.
+TestFlight’s extensive documentation is a plus point for this iOS emulator for PCs.
 This free app supports apps for iOS, watchOS, tvOS, and iMessage.
 It also includes an option for external beta testing of the apps before the final review.
-The downside of this emulation service is a comparatively technical setup and one also needs to create an App Store distribution profile.
+The downside of this emulation service is a comparatively technical setup, and one also needs to create an App Store distribution profile.

 Developers also prefer this iPhone emulator for Windows 10 due to the integrated WebKit and Chrome debugging tools that make their jobs easier.
 One can add hot-key navigation keys for mapping their favorite shortcuts.
 Windows users can also easily integrate this tool for iOS app with Visual Studio.

 Pricing plans: Free, Paid

 Another popular option to test iOS applications on your Windows PC is Remoted iOS Simulator for Windows.
 It’s a developer-focused tool that comes pre-loaded as a part of Xamarin in Visual Studio.
 Microsoft has detailed documentation available on its website that users can follow and test their apps with the iOS simulator.